-(parts excerpted and modified from CAS Placement Examinations webpage)
+(Below features parts that are excerpted and modified from CAS Placement Examinations page)

 The East Asian language exams are for students with previous language experience who wish to begin taking a language course with the department, or for CAS students who are seeking exemption from the foreign language requirement.
 Only students with reading/writing abilities should take the exams.
 Students who understand the language but cannot read or write, should enroll in: